 - In the longer term even high blood pressure, heart disease, obesity and more!

-This really made me think about all new moms… The study does show that women are at much higher risk than men to be hit by the negative effects of sleep deprivation.
+This really made me think about sleep deprivation in new moms… The study does show that women are at much higher risk than men to be hit by the negative effects of sleep deprivation.
 But it says nothing about new moms compared to other women.
 I wouldn’t be too surprised if separating out new moms would make the rest of all women be more in line with the average man regarding the risks of sick leave.

 Being a new mom is extremely exhausting.
 Some say that moms of newborn babies wake up as much as 150 times per night to check subconsciously on her baby.
 (She may only remember 6 or 7 times, though.)
 Add to that – older siblings and other reasons to wake up at night, and you’ll have a disturbed sleep situation that goes on for years.